 Footwear In The Canadian Rockies

 I could write dozens of articles on the best shoes for hiking.
-Truthfully there are a ton of variables when it comes to footwear.
+Truthfully, there are a ton of variables when it comes to footwear.
 Things to consider are terrain, fit, style, and intended use.
-I have several different options for footwear when it comes to the trail, and I choose based on the day.
+I have several different options for footwear for the trail, and I choose based on the day.

 Choose a shoe that best fits your everyday needs.
-A trail running shoe is perfect for most hikers as it is capable both on and off the trail.
+A trail running shoe is perfect for most hikers as it is capable on and off the trail.
 That way, you get plenty of use out of your investment.
-Low elevation and easy hikes in Banff are on well-maintained trails, so a good pair of hiking shoes or tennis shoes are more than adequate.
+Low elevation and easy hikes in Banff are on well-maintained trails, so a good pair of hiking or tennis shoes is more than adequate.
+However, as the steepness and difficulty increase, you’ll want a shoe with a reliable grip and good tread pattern.

-There has been a long debate on whether you need high-top boots or low-cut shoes to protect your ankles.
-Truthfully we own both types and like to wear high tops on muddy trails or areas with thick vegetation and shoes in warm and dry destinations.
-A still sole in boots helps carry weight on multiday camping trips.
+There has been a long debate about whether you need high-top boots or low-cut shoes to protect your ankles.
+Truthfully, we own both types and like to wear high-tops on muddy trails or areas with thick vegetation on multi day treks and shoes in warm and dry destinations.
+The stiff sole in boots helps carry weight on multi-day camping trips.

 Trail Running Shoes

-We both have the Hoka One One’s Speedgoat 5, and they’re great on the trails.
-They’re pretty heavily cushioned, so they protect your feet from uneven or rough surfaces.
-The tread pattern is also not too aggressive, so they feel comfortable with gravel surfaces or the gym.
+We both have the Hoka One One’s Speedgoat, and they’re great on the trails.
+They’re heavily cushioned, protecting your feet from uneven or rough surfaces.
+The tread pattern is not aggressive, so they feel comfortable with gravel surfaces or the gym.

-However, if you’re big on the actual sport of trail running, it’s pretty tough to beat the Salomon Speedcross 5.
-They have a diehard following and food good reason.
+However, beating the Salomon Speedcross is tough if you’re big on trail running.
+They have a diehard following and food, good reason.
 The lightweight shoe is high on comfort, and the aggressive tread pattern ensures you always have a grip.
 We’ll burn through a pair of these each summer.
 Of course, you’re not a local trail runner until you’ve owned a pair of Speedcross.

-As I stated earlier, Banff’s low elevation and easy hikes are on well-maintained trails, so a good pair of hiking shoes or tennis shoes are more than adequate.
-We mix it up, but if you plan to take any big mountain hikes/scrambles, PLEASE wear hiking-specific shoes or boots.
-Too often, people get themselves in trouble with the wrong footwear on a trail where a slip could mean serious injury or death.
+As I stated earlier, Banff’s low elevation and easy hikes are on well-maintained trails, so a good pair of hiking or tennis shoes is more than adequate.
+We mix it up, but if you plan to take big mountain hikes/scrambles, PLEASE wear hiking-specific shoes or boots.
+Too often, people get in trouble with the wrong footwear on a trail where a slip could mean serious injury or death.

 Casual Shoes

 You don’t need to pack all athletic shoes for your time in Banff.
-We love to wear more comfortable shoes around town, but that does not mean we’ll put on dress shoes or heels.
-Instead, we go with a more relaxed boot or shoes like a pair of Blundstones or Jungle Mocs from Merrell.
+We love wearing more comfortable shoes around town, but that does not mean we’ll wear dress shoes or heels.
+Instead, we wear more relaxed boots or shoes like a pair of Blundstones or Allbirds on most days; if it’s summer Birkenstocks are all the rage here.

 Hiking Boots

-When it comes to hiking, it’s tough to beat purpose-built synthetic boots as they are lightweight, breathable, quick-drying, and often waterproof.
-While hiking in the mountains, loose rocks are a real threat on the trails, and it’s a good idea to wear decent hiking boots or shoes.
+When hiking, purpose-built synthetic boots are tough to beat.
+They are lightweight, breathable, quick-drying, and often waterproof.
+Loose rocks are a real threat in the mountains, so it’s a good idea to wear decent hiking boots or shoes.

-I’d say wear what you’re comfortable with, but if you have plans to head to the wet areas, it would be good to bring a pair of high ankle boots.
-Ankle-high boots are for protection against thick brush, bugs, and loose rocks.
+I’d say wear what you’re comfortable with, but if you plan to head to the wet areas, it would be good to bring a pair of high-ankle boots.
+Ankle-high boots protect against thick brush, bugs, and loose rocks.

-So owning a good pair of hiking boots will come in handy if you plan to explore different climates.
-We love the Merrell Moab II that comes in both women’s and men’s versions in addition to high and low-cut versions.
-They are not the most technical boot, but they’re always reliable and never give you a blister.
+Owning a good pair of hiking boots will be useful if you explore different climates.
+We love the Merrell Moabs, which come in both women’s and men’s versions and high- and low-cut versions.
+They are not the most technical boots, but they are always reliable and never give you a blister.
 I took a brand new pair on a backpacking trip and hiked 30 kilometers a day in them with no threat of blisters.
 Most importantly, they’re the best value for hiking boots!

 Sandals

-Sandals can be so incredibly nice for freeing your feet in the summer months here.
-Whether it’s an easy hike or you’re just walking around camp, it’s great to walk around in a pair of Teva’s or Chacos.
-We love them for long hikes where we may have to cross a stream or river.
+Sandals can be incredibly nice for freeing your feet in the summer.
+Whether it’s an easy hike or just camping, walking around in a pair of Teva’s or Chacos is great.
+We love them for long hikes where we may cross a stream or river.

 They’re also great if you want to go for a canoe, kayak, or SUP on one of the great lakes in Banff.
 Good hiking sandals are on every one of the summer Canadian packing lists.
 Lately, I’ve joined the masses and fallen in love with Birkenstocks.